 “Fleet owner” means the person or entity who owns the vehicles comprising the fleet.
 The owner shall be presumed to be either the person or entity registered with the California Department of Motor Vehicles (DMV) as the owner or lessee of a vehicle, or its equivalent in another state, province, or country; vehicle ownership is based on the vehicle registration document or the vehicle title, except as specified below:

-For vehicles that are rented or leased from a business that is regularly engaged in the trade or business of renting or leasing motor vehicles without drivers, including truck leases that are part of a bundled service agreement, the owner shall be presumed to be the rental or leasing entity for purposes of compliance, unless the rental or lease agreement for the vehicle is for a period of one year or longer and the terms of the rental or lease agreement identifies the renting operator or lessee of the vehicle as the party responsible for compliance with state laws.
+For vehicles that are rented or leased from a business that is regularly engaged in the trade or business of renting or leasing motor vehicles without drivers, including truck leases that are part of a bundled service agreement, the owner shall be presumed to be the rental or leasing entity for purposes of compliance, unless the rental or lease agreement for the vehicle is for a period of one year or longer.

+For vehicle leases or rental agreements for a period of one year or longer with a signed date before January 1, 2027, if the terms of the rental or lease agreement identify the renting operator or lessee of the vehicle as the party responsible for compliance with state laws, then the fleet owner shall be considered the rental or lease business.

 A financing company or a person who only provides financing to a third party in the form of “finance leases,” as defined in California Uniform Commercial Code section 10103(a)(7), is not considered to own the vehicles that are financed.
 Similarly, a financing company or a person who only provides financing to a third party for converting a vehicle to a ZEV is not considered to be the owner of the vehicle.

+“Good engineering judgement” is using commonly believed scientific and mathematical principles when making a decision that seeks to maximize public benefit and minimize public harm.

 “Gross vehicle weight rating” or “GVWR” means the same as CVC section 350, as indicated by the characters in the four through eight positions in a standard 17-character Vehicle Identification Number (VIN).

+“Heavy front axle” means any front steering axle whose gross weight imposed upon the highway by the wheels is rated to exceed 12,500 lbs.
+The axle weight rating is typically found on the manufacturer’s affixed certification label which contains the gross axle weight ratings and the gross vehicle weight rating.

 “Historical vehicle” means a vehicle that meets the qualifications for a historical vehicle and has been issued a historical vehicle license plate pursuant to CVC section 5004 and is operated or moved over the highway primarily for the purpose of historical exhibition or other historic vehicle club activities.

 “Hubodometer” means a non-resettable device mounted on the axle of a vehicle that measures distance traveled that has a serial number and a lock-out feature that permanently prevents tampering.